Artist Submission

 TEEN Modern Dance Summer Intensive

-WITH CINCINNATI’S RESIDENT MODERN DANCE COMPANY, MUTUAL DANCE THEATRE
+WITH MUTUAL DANCE THEATRE* AND ESTEEMED GUESTS

-Formerly known as MamLuft&Co.
-Dance and Contemporary Dance Theater
+*Formerly known as MamLuft&Co.
+Dance

-YOU ARE VIEWING THE TEEN SUMMER INTENSIVE: JULY 17-21, 2023
+YOU ARE VIEWING THE TEEN INTENSIVE: JUNE 29 - JULY 3, 2026

 REGISTER EARLY FOR A DISCOUNT